mariadb-corporation/MaxScale/Documentation/Filters/Top-N-Filter.md

 ### User

-The optional user parameter defines a user name that is used to match against the user from which the client connection to MaxScale originates.
+The optional user parameter defines a user name that is used to match against the user from which the client connection to MariaDB MaxScale originates.
 Only sessions that are connected using this username will result in results being generated.

 ```
 user=john